thereferences/systems/docs/source/introduction.rst

 Introduction
 ============

-A summary of the ... project.
-It documents the single page executive summary, the design document, ...
+An outline of the project document.

 .. raw:: html